About our Club

 Women’s issues of interest include pay equity, access to affordable and appropriate child care, discrimination in the work place, financial security over a woman’s life-cycle and domestic/family violence.

 We hold 3-4 networking events per year for the women of Adelaide, with our regular member meetings used to plan these events, contribute to BPW Australia projects and submissions and undertake personal development activities.
-I hope you’re able to join us at our next public event, or as a new member at our regular meeting.
+I hope you’re able to join us at our next public event, or as a new member at our monthly dinner.

 In BPW, members matter most.
 We focus on personal or professional development and issues that are relevant to our members.

 We enjoy different types of meetings including networking dinners, expert speakers and panels, workshops to enhance our skills and social events where lifelong friendships are made.

 Our Special Projects

-On 1st July 2016, a combined women's groups function hosted by BPW Adelaide celebrated 120 years of women's suffrage in SA.
-An amazing night with Frances Bedford MP dressed as inspiring suffragette Muriel Matters who was an absolute pleasure to have amidst us, telling us the history behind the day.
-Well done to everyone who organised this hugely successful dinner - the money raised is going to BPW Nepal and PNG.
-Great women and wonderful energy at the Adelaide Parliament House tonight!
+In 2019, a combined women's groups function hosted by BPW Adelaide celebrated 125 years of women's suffrage in SA.
+An amazing night with representatives from 25 women's groups.
+Well done to everyone who organised this successful dinner - the money raised supported a women's empowerment project in PNG.
+Great women and wonderful energy at the Adelaide Parliament House!